ac12644/learn-bitcoin-backend/README.md

 To get test BTC for your generated wallet, you can visit [CoinFaucet.eu](https://coinfaucet.eu/en/btc-testnet/) which provides a faucet for Bitcoin testnet.
 Follow these steps:

-1. Visit [CoinFaucet.eu](https://coinfaucet.eu/en/btc-testnet/) in your web browser.
+1. Visit CoinFaucet.eu in your web browser.
 2. Enter your testnet address (generated from the API) in the provided field.
 3. Complete any required verification (e.g., CAPTCHA) if prompted.
 4. Click on the "Get Coins" or similar button to request test BTC.
 5. Wait for the transaction to be processed, and you should receive test BTC in your generated wallet.

-Please note that the availability and functionality of the faucet may vary, so you may need to explore alternative options if the mentioned faucet is not working or accessible.
+## Contributions

+Contributions are welcome!
+If you find any issues or have suggestions for improvement, please feel free to contribute by creating a pull request.

 Happy learning and exploring with your Bitcoin wallet API!

 Feel free to modify and customize the content according to your specific needs.
-Happy learning!